 - Boldly Coming: Supergirl's been known to have interspecies relationships with humans and other alien races (of course, her only another option is cousin incest, so...).
 In Kingdom Come it's speculated that a blonde-haired, green-skinned alien woman wearing a "S"-Chest Insignia and related to Brainiac 5 is her daughter.

-- Bonding Over Missing Parents: In the original Pre-Crisis comics, Superman and Supergirl bonded over their lost parents as soon as they met in Action Comic #252.
+- Bonding over Missing Parents: In the original Pre-Crisis comics, Superman and Supergirl bonded over their lost parents as soon as they met in Action Comics #252.